Reversible Encryption

 Legal Hold & Discovery

-During litigation, anonymize documents shared with opposing counsel.
-If court orders restoration, you retain the ability to decrypt without having destroyed evidence.
+During litigation, anonymize documents you share with opposing counsel.
+If a court orders restoration, you can still decrypt the data.
+No evidence was destroyed.

 Protect witness identities during discovery, restore if subpoenaed